Oil and Gas field

 Since 2016, increasing quantities of SSE’s gas production comes from its 20% ownership of the Total-operated Greater Laggan Area (GLA) fields in the West of Shetland area.
 The GLA fields comprise Laggan, Tormore, Edradour and Glenlivet.
 These fields have in common is that they are mapped based on seismic amplitude anomalies – and this calls for specialist geophysical knowledge, as does the current focus on exploring for new gas fields in the area surrounding the GLA fields.

-Our client asked us to provide expert geoscientist assistance to support their E&P activities in the UKCS on an on-going basis, as they do not have in-house specialists in this area.
-They also require support on an ad hoc basis from the broad range of technical experts available through LR.
+We were asked to provide expert geoscientist assistance to support their E&P activities in the UKCS on an on-going basis.
+They also require support on an ad hoc basis from the broad range of technical experts available across our business.

 How we helped